decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-08-24-BGW-secret-sharing.md

 Finally, if two corrupt parties complain about each other, then the adversary learns no new information, and they may become public.

-So in the end of the Share protocol, all honest parties will remain non-public and will agree with each other privately and agree with the public values.
+So in the end of the Share protocol, all honest parties will remain non-public and will agree with each other privately and agree with all the public values.
 If a pair of corrupted parties send conflicting values, at least one of them will become public.
-Hence, all honest parties will broadcast $\langle 1\rangle$.
+Hence, all honest parties are non-public and will broadcast $\langle 1\rangle$.

 The validity of the Reconstruct protocol follows from the fact that the $n-f \geq 2f+1$ honest parties are enough to error correct any $f$ errors.